 Simple and delicious, these waffles are soft on the inside and crispy on the outside.
-Gluten and dairy free these cinnamon waffles are perfect for breakfast, brunch or an evening dessert topped with some coconut ice cream or coconut whipped cream.
+Gluten and dairy-free these cinnamon waffles are perfect for breakfast, brunch or an evening dessert topped with some coconut ice cream or coconut whipped cream.

 I’ve been staying away from wheat, chocolate, sugar and dairy over the past few weeks as I am trying to minimize inflammation in my spine, as I have developed a whole slew of issues (sciatica, scoliosis and possible spinal degeneration (aka – osteoporosis).
 Reducing inflammation in my spine is my main priority, but I still want to have a treat for breakfast every now and then.
-These waffles hit the spot and the cinnamon kick does wonders for balancing blood sugar.
+These waffles hit the spot and the cinnamon kick does wonder for balancing blood sugar.

 Top with fresh berries, sliced bananas, chopped nuts like pecans or walnuts.
 Drizzle with coconut nectar or maple syrup and perhaps indulge in a bit of coconut whipped cream.